The “Cs” That Challenge Agriculture and Represent Opportunities for Resilience

 Let’s start with the threats, as farmers struggle to feed a planet of more than 8 billion people in what is truly the biggest job on earth.

 • Climate: This is the most important menace, whose effects are just beginning to harm us and whose long-range consequences are potentially cataclysmic.
 Farmers will feel them profoundly, as rainfall patterns shift, droughts and floods increase, and pests and diseases move into new ranges.
 These changes will hurt yields.
-A study from 2017 warns that each degree-Celsius rise in the global mean temperature will depress harvests of wheat by 6 percent, rice by 3.2 percent, corn by 7.4 percent, and soybeans by 3.1 percent.
+A study from 2017 warns that each degree-Celsius rise in the global mean temperature will depress harvests of wheat by 6 pour cent, rice by 3.2 pour cent, corn by 7.4 pour cent, et le soja par 3.1 pour cent.

 • Cost: Farmers have felt the effects of global inflation more than many others, as they’ve seen their input prices soar.
 The cost of fertilizer alone has doubled or even tripled.
 Farmers can absorb only so much of this.
 They have no choice but to pass on many of these expenses to consumers, who in turn must pay more for their food.